spk121/valid-c-lib/README.md

 This project has three main parts:
 1. A port of the Red Hat Newlib C library which has been reduced to contain only the functions required by the C Standard.
 2. Some libraries, written in valid C, that provide functionality usually contained in standard C libraries.
-3. Standard Unix tools modified to only valid C.
+3. Some standard UNIX-like tools modified to use only valid C.

 ## Porting to Valid C